whatevery1says/workshops/markdown_and_github/README.md

 ### GitHub

-To use GitHub, you must have a GitHub account.
-Start by creating an account at [https://github.com/join](https://github.com/join).
-Then download the [GitHub Client](https://desktop.github.com/) installer and install it on your system.
-That's it.
+To use GitHub during the workshop, you must have a GitHub account.

+1. Join: Start by creating an account at [https://github.com/join](https://github.com/join).
+2. Download: Then download the [GitHub Client](https://desktop.github.com/) installer and install it on your system.
+3. Star: Click the Star button at the top of this page let us know your account name for the workshop

 More material will be added soon...